Summer corn salad is the full of fresh flavors and veggies. Corn, cucumbers and tomatoes come together to make the perfect summer side dish.

 - Mozzarella pearls

-- Crumbles feta cheese
+- Crumbles feta cheese or cotija cheese

 - Grilled chicken